Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 A Fractional CFO should quickly demonstrate model literacy.
 The proposal should reference the mechanics that actually drive your business, such as:

-- Gross margin structure (labor-heavy, inventory, contractor mix)
+• Gross margin structure (labor-heavy, contractor mix, and any inventory management demands)

-If your business has multi state operations or operates in complex, regulated industries like healthcare, ensure the proposal addresses challenges such as managing inventory, profitability, and financial strategies across multiple states, and consider how specialized fractional CFO services for healthcare organizations or similar industry-focused support would translate to your context.
+If your business has multi state operations or needs support across multiple industries, or operates in complex, regulated industries like healthcare, ensure the proposal addresses profitability and financial strategy across multiple states and shows how tailored expertise would translate to your context, including whether specialized fractional CFO services for healthcare organizations or similar industry-focused support would apply.

 If the proposal reads like it was written for any company, it probably was.